bashhack/sesh/docs/ARCHITECTURE.md

 # sesh Architecture

-This document describes the architecture of sesh, an extensible terminal-first authentication toolkit for secure credential workflows.
+This document describes the architecture of sesh, a terminal-based authentication toolkit.

 ## Architectural Principles

-sesh's architecture is driven by four core principles that shape every design decision:
+sesh follows four architectural principles:

 ### 1. Plugin-Based Extensibility
 **Principle**: Authentication providers should be pluggable components, not hardcoded implementations.

-**Why**: Organizations use diverse authentication systems.
-By making providers pluggable:
+**Implementation**: The `ServiceProvider` interface defines a contract that all providers must fulfill.
+The Registry pattern allows dynamic provider discovery and instantiation.
+This enables:
 - New providers can be added without touching core code
 - Each provider can evolve independently
 - Users only interact with providers they need
 - Testing becomes focused and isolated

-**How**: The `ServiceProvider` interface defines a contract that all providers must fulfill.
-The Registry pattern allows dynamic provider discovery and instantiation.

 ### 2. Component Isolation
 **Principle**: Each component should have minimal access to what it needs, nothing more.

-**Why**: Security breaches often exploit overly-broad permissions.
-By isolating components:
+**Implementation**: Keychain entries are scoped per-provider, secrets flow through stdin pipes, and memory is zeroed after use.
+This provides:
 - Secrets never touch the filesystem or command arguments
 - Each provider manages its own secret storage namespace
 - Memory exposure windows are minimized
 - Attack surface is reduced to essential operations

-**How**: Keychain entries are scoped per-provider, secrets flow through stdin pipes, and memory is zeroed after use.

 ### 3. Terminal-Based Workflow
 **Principle**: Terminal users shouldn't need to context-switch to graphical tools.

-**Why**: Developers live in terminals.
-Breaking flow to use a GUI or phone:
-- Disrupts concentration and productivity
-- Introduces friction in automated workflows
-- Creates dependency on additional devices
-- Complicates scripting and automation

-**How**: Subshells provide isolated environments, clipboard integration enables quick pastes, and all operations are scriptable.
+**Implementation**: Subshells provide isolated environments, clipboard integration enables quick pastes, and all operations are scriptable.
+This approach:
+- Maintains workflow continuity
+- Reduces friction in automated workflows
+- Eliminates dependency on additional devices
+- Simplifies scripting and automation

 ### 4. Interface-Driven Design
 **Principle**: Every external dependency must be abstracted behind an interface.

-**Why**: Direct dependencies create brittle, untestable code.
-With interfaces:
+**Implementation**: AWS CLI, Keychain, TOTP generation, and command execution are all behind interfaces with mock implementations.
+This provides:
 - Unit tests can mock any external system
 - Implementations can be swapped (e.g., different keychain backends)
 - Code remains loosely coupled
 - Behavior is documented through contracts

-**How**: AWS CLI, Keychain, TOTP generation, and even command execution are all behind interfaces with mock implementations.

 ## Architectural Layers